 Taking advantage of this lucrative market phenomenon has become easier than ever for regular people, like you and I.

 Think about it...
 Why would all of these government agencies and universities around the world care about this market force if there wasn’t massive profit potential?
 Well, you don’t need a PHD to understand how it works.
+This phenomenon has to do with one of the most talked-about events in the market.
+And it’s known to make or break most everyday investors.
 If you have ever paid attention to media coverage of the stock market...
 You’ve probably heard of company earnings...
-This is when companies, go public with their results from the previous quarter And share their plans for the future.
+This is when companies go public with their results from the previous quarter… And share their plans for the future.

 It becomes a media spectacle...
 And everyone tries to predict what direction a company’s earnings announcement will send the stock.